This post is going to help answer the question “should you use Wix for your blog?”

 That would take the cost of your WordPress website to $142 for your first year.

-Almost all hosting companies who offer low-priced hosting in the first year will increase your premiums after that, and you’ll also have to pay for your domain name renewal which is likely to cost somewhere around $15.
+Almost all hosting companies who offer low-priced hosting in the first year will increase your premiums after that, and you’ll also have to pay for your domain name renewal which is likely to cost somewhere around $15 a year.

 However, in the second year you won’t be paying for a premium theme as that’s a one-off cost.